legacysurvey/legacysurvey/pages/dr8/files.rst

     - NOTE: These are not the inverse variance maps used by Tractor, which operates on the single-epoch images.

+    - NOTE: Images in WISE filters are on the Vega system, all other flux-related quantities in DR8 are reported on the AB system.
+See the `issues page`_ for more information.

 - coadd/<AAA>/<brick>/legacysurvey-<brick>-maskbits.fits.fz
     Bitmask of possible problems with pixels in this brick.